abamakbar07/studio/README.md

 # StockFlow: Efficient Stock On Hand Management

-StockFlow is a web application designed to streamline and manage stock-on-hand (SOH) data, physical stock counting processes, and user access control within an organization.
-It features role-based access, approval workflows, and a clear interface for managing stock-take operations.
+StockFlow is an internal application developed to support the Stock Take process within warehouse operations.
+The main focus of the application is to assist Admin teams in managing stock count forms, inputting physical count results, and monitoring real-time progress of the Stock Take activities.
+With role-based access control and clear approval workflows, this tool is designed to improve accuracy, transparency, and efficiency throughout the stock-taking process.

 ## Key Features

 *   **Role-Based Access Control:**
     *   **Super Administrator:** Configured via environment variables, primarily approves new Super User registrations through email links.
-    *   **Super User:** Manages Admin Users, approves their registrations, and oversees their own set of Admin Users.
+    *   **Super User:** Manages Admin Users, approves their registrations, and oversees their own set of Admin Users involved in stock-take operations.
     *   **Admin Users:** Specific roles (Admin Input, Admin Document Control, Admin Verification) with tailored permissions for different stages of the stock-take process.
 *   **User Registration & Authentication:**
     *   Secure registration for Super Users and Admin Users.